jgaryi/E115_BirdWatchingApp/README.md

   <img src="images/Frontend4.png"  width="800">

-- **Interactive Maps**: Displays geospatial data such as historical sighting locations, habitat conditions (e.g., forest cover, deforestation), and general biodiversity hotspots.
+- **Interactive Maps**: This section presents geospatial visualizations of ecological and environmental data, including historical bird sighting locations, habitat conditions (e.g., forest cover, deforestation), and biodiversity hotspots.
+Users can interact with the maps by zooming in/out and toggling between multiple data layers, such as land cover classifications, deforestation patterns, and the boundaries of the protected area.
+These interactive features enable a deeper spatial understanding of bird habitats and environmental pressures within Yanachaga Chemillén National Park.

   <img src="images/Frontend5.png"  width="800">